elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/course_checklist.md

 Consider:

 	Have I submitted grades?
-	Have I made an archive or an export of my course data?
+	Have I made an export of my course?
-	Have I downloaded and archived my webinar recordings?
+	Have I downloaded and saved my webinar recordings?

 {% include links.html %}